 After breakfast we shall continue towards Huanuco passing Polylepis forest on the way with possible species such as Black-crested Tit-Tyrant, Giant Conebill, Stripe-headed Antpitta and others.
 Lower down we shall look out for the endemic Brown-flanked Tanager and Baron’s Spinetail and near endemic Black-crested Tit-Tyrant.
 Near the Huallaga River one can easily find Fasciated Wren and White-bellied Hummingbird.

 We bird Paty trail with a large number of possible birds like Peruvian Tyrannulet, Band-tailed and Masked Fruiteater, Masked Saltator, Drab Hemispingus, White-eared Solitaire, Grey-breasted Mountain-Toucan, Inca Flycatcher, Bay Antpitta, Buff-browed Foliagegleaner, Orange-breasted Falcon and Chestnut-breasted Wren.
-At occasions we have seen Red-ruffed Fruitcrow and Masked Saltator here.
-Night in basic hotel in Huanuco
+On occasions we have seen Red-ruffed Fruitcrow and Masked Saltator here.
+Night in basic hotel in Huanuco.

-3 AM start for the Golden-backed Mountain Tanager twitch.
-We have been surprisingly successful with this strategy in the recent past, although no guarantees can be made that we will actually touch gold with this constraint of only having one shot.
-In any case we hope to see many of the other endemics in the extremely humid cloud covered temperate habitat with patches of elfin forest such as Rufous-browed Hemispingus, Pardusco, Bay-vented Cotinga, Plenge’s Thistletail.
-Large-footed Tapaculo, Neblina Tapaculo, “Obscure” Rufous Antpitta (ssp obscura most certainly a good species), Baron’s Spinetail, Black-crested Tit-Tyrant, Line-fronted Canastero and more.
+3am start for the Golden-backed Mountain Tanager twitch.
+We have been surprisingly successful with this strategy on recent trips, although no guarantees can be made as we only have one shot.
+Either way we should see many of the other endemics in the extremely humid cloud covered temperate habitat and patches of elfin forest such as: Rufous-browed Hemispingus, Pardusco, Bay-vented Cotinga, Plenge’s Thistletail.
+Large-footed Tapaculo, Neblina Tapaculo, “Obscure” Rufous Antpitta (ssp. obscura a good species to check off), Baron’s Spinetail, Black-crested Tit-Tyrant, Line-fronted Canastero and more.
 Hotel in Huanuco.

-Note: There is a US$20 charge to the community which is not included in the price.
+Note: There is a US$20.00 charge to the community which is not included in the price.

 On the way back to Lima we shall search for the endemic Rufous-backed Inca-Finch.
-A stop at Ticlio and the Marcapomacocha road entrance gives us Giant Coot, Gray-breasted and Rufous-bellied Seed-snipes, Puna Snipe, and of course all the targets Diademed Sandpiper-Plover, White-bellied Cinclodes, Olivaceous Thornbill, Black-breasted Hillstar, Dark-winged Miner and Junin Canastero.
-Lower down in the valley we shall if time permit also search for Great Inca-Finch, Rusty-bellied Brush-Finch, Peruvian Pygmy-Owl, Rusty-crowned Tit-Spinetail, Black-necked Woodpecker and many more.
-Please note, that we recommend to add a seperate day trip to Santa Eulalia Canyon to cover the species mentioned of the lower section of the road to Lima,
+A stop at Ticlio and the Marcapomacocha road entrance gives us Giant Coot, Gray-breasted and Rufous-bellied Seed-snipes, Puna Snipe, and of course all the targets: Diademed Sandpiper-Plover, White-bellied Cinclodes, Olivaceous Thornbill, Black-breasted Hillstar, Dark-winged Miner and Junin Canastero.
+Lower down in the valley we shall if time permit also search for: Great Inca-Finch, Rusty-bellied Brush-Finch, Peruvian Pygmy-Owl, Rusty-crowned Tit-Spinetail, Black-necked Woodpecker and many more.
+Please note, that we recommend to add a seperate day trip to Santa Eulalia Canyon to cover the species mentioned on the lower section of the road to Lima.